|On this page…|

 OS-SPECIFIC-EXTENSION is the API file extension specific to your operating system.

 To determine if you need to include your CAD platform API on the path, consult your CAD platform API documentation.

 You can find API examples in this folder:

 The folder matlabroot/toolbox/physmod/smlink/api/example/cadapi_example/ contains a simple C++ example of a custom module based on the API, cadapi_example.cpp.

 The example custom module converts two CAD parts with one constraint into two SimMechanics bodies and one joint and then writes the result to a Physical Modeling XML file.

 The example program defines the CAD assembly data internally, rather than taking the data from a CAD platform through the platform API.
-Compared to the figure, Custom Exporter Module Communicates with APIs (Detail) preceding, the leftmost portion of the diagram is missing.
+Compared to the figure Custom Exporter Module Communicates with APIs (Detail), the leftmost portion of the diagram is missing.